sona1111/webgpu-super-resolution/README.md

 ![](benchmark/ramuse.png)

 ## Implementation Details
 Since WebGPU is a new API in developement, there are limited libraries to support our need to create a neural network inference engine.
 We found libraries such as [WebGPU_BLAS](https://github.com/milhidaka/webgpu-blas).
 However, it does not support efficient matrix multiplication for random matrix sizes.
 So we decided to implement everything from scratch.
+We implemented
+- convolution layer
+- leaky relu layer
+- convolution layer fused with leaky relu
+- residual with scaling layer
+- 2 x up-sampling layer
+- addition layer
-We implemented convolution layers, leaky relu layers, residual layers, etc. Since we are implementing specifically for ESRGAN, we taylored our implementation to the specific parameters of ESRGAN.
-For example, all the convolution layers in ESRGAN operate on a channel x 3 x 3 patch.
+Since we are implementing specifically for ESRGAN, we taylored our implementation to the specific parameters of ESRGAN.
+For example, all the convolution layers in ESRGAN operate on an input_channel x 3 x 3 patch.
+Instead of doing a triple for loop over the patch, we did a single for loop over input channel size and manually unrolled the double for loop into 9 segments.
+Another reason manual loop unrolling is required is that WGSL does not support loop unrolling.

 ## Roadmap
 - Support for larger images
 - Further improve runtime
-- Include more variants of ESRGAN finetuned on different tasks.
+- Include more variants of ESRGAN finetuned on different tasks

 ## Credits